 FOR A FULL REPORT CLICK HERE.

-EQUIDO EQUINE ENABLED THERAPY, EDUCATION AND COACHING ©
+EQUIDO THERAPY COURSES.
+COVERING EDUCATION AND COACHING ©

 DO YOU USE OR WANT TO USE HORSES IN YOUR WORK AS A THERAPIST, TEACHER OR COACH?
 WOULD YOU LIKE TO SHARE YOUR LOVE OR HORSES WITH OTHERS AND HELP PEOPLE DEVELOP AT THE SAME TIME?
+DO YOU WISH TO BOOK A THERAPY COURSE FOR YOUR SCHOOL, CHILD?
 CLICK HERE FOR MORE DETAILS.

 EQUIDO ONLINE LEARNING NOW AVAILABLE!